tina4stack/tina4-documentation/docs/getting-started/python/-Basics/e-database-migrations.md

 Database migrations help you keep track of your database changes.
 We keep track of migrations in the database using the `tina4_migration` table which will be created the first time you run migrations on your database.
 Our methodology is a forward-only migration, once a migration has been flagged as passed you should not be changing the files in your code repository.
+Migrations are transactional so if you add multiple lines of SQL in to a single migration make sure that it makes sense.
+For example, you would need to put create table statements in a different migration file from the migration that adds the data as the create table statements would need to `pass` first.
 ## Getting started with migrations

 First you need a database connection, once you have that you can implement migrations.
 Consider the following code in `src/__init__.py`: